denverquentin/sfdx-travisci/README.md

 And you should be ready to go!
 Now when you commit and push a change, your change will kick off a Travis CI build.

 Enjoy!

-## Contributing to the Repository ###

-If you find any issues or opportunities for improving this respository, fix them!
-Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and make changes to the content.
-Once you've made your changes, share them back with the community by sending a pull request.
-Please see [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to Github projects.

-## Reporting Issues ###

-If you find any issues with this demo that you can't fix, feel free to report them in the [issues](https://github.com/forcedotcom/sfdx-travisci/issues) section of this repository.